MoeraOrg/moeraorg.github.io/overview/naming.md

 operations that can be undone - content of deleted messages, previous versions of the edited ones and so on.
 We limit the undo feature to up to 1 week in the past.
-It will be enough for most cases and will not require nodes to store too much of extra data or follow too many names.
+It will be enough for most cases and will not require nodes to store too much of extra data or to follow too many names.

 ## Recap of the consensus rules